What is the best family history website?

 Pros

-• Perhaps the biggest plus for Findmypast is its relationship with the British Newspaper Archive.
-If you take out a Pro subscription you will have access to millions of pages of newspapers.
+• Perhaps the biggest plus for Findmypast is its relationship with the British Newspaper Archive, with access to over 85 million historic newspaper pages.

 • Like Ancestry it has exclusive relationships with a number of archives making it the essential go-to site for places like: Surrey, West Devon, East and North Yorkshire and Staffordshire.